JoshZeisloft/JoshZeisloft.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a robotics engineer at SRG Global, an automotive manufacturing comapny.
+I am currently an automation engineer at Adient, an automotive seating manufacturing comapny.
 I graduated the Georgia Institute of Technology in 2022, where I majored in mechanical engineering and minored in robotics.
 I am originally from Pittsburgh, PA and moved to Atlanta, GA in 2019.
-In my free time I enjoy lifting, rock climbing, travel and car restoration.
+In my free time I enjoy lifting, running, rock climbing, travel and car restoration.

 What I'm looking for
 ======